DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/45 Disable Editing/10 Disable Editing.md

-DataGrid includes API that allows users to disable editing a specific column, row and cell.
+DataGrid includes API that allows users to disable editing data within specific elements.
+In the sections below you can see how to prevent editing in a separate colum, row and cell.